hedgeonline/dawg/README.md

 ```

 # Performance
 Tested (and heavily used) as morphological (POS-tagging and lemmatization) dictionary core for Russian.
 5M wordforms with annotations compile in about 50 seconds into a 4-5M binary file (depending on format) on i5-2400.
+Suffix searching speed (needed for morphologycal annotations retrieval) on the same CPU is about 250K searches per second single-threaded.
 Automaton class is not thread safe, Dictionary class can be accessed by several threads since it is stateless.